brettski74/Milton/resources/HotplateSetup.md

 ### Step 2.
 Bend the thermal fuse link into a shallow U shape

 Insert one end of the thermal fuse link into the hole in the top of the bending jig and then bend the wire down firmly until it is flat in the groove.
-Then remove it, insert the other end into the hole and bend it in the same way.
+Remove it and insert the other end into the hole and bend it in the same way.
 Try to keep the two bend ends aligned.

 If you don't have the bending jig you can also do this with a pair of pliers.
 Bend each end about 8mm from